-Black Muslim communities constitute about 10% of British Muslim communities according to the 2011 census, and they face a combination of of racism and Islamophobia, both within Muslim communities and in wider society.
+Black Muslim communities constitute about 10% of British Muslims according to the 2011 census, and they face a combination of racism and Islamophobia, both within Muslim communities and in wider society.

 MCB Responds to #BlackLivesMatter Protests Across the World

 In May 2020, news of yet another injustice, the taking of brother George Floyd’s life, has shaken us.
 To his family, and the families of all whose names we don’t know, we convey our deepest condolences.
 Your pain is our pain.

 We stand in solidarity with our Black brothers and sisters in the United States, UK and beyond, wherever anti-Black racism manifests.
 We recognise that anti-Black racism must be stamped out wherever it may manifest, for a failure to do so will continue to result in the taking and ruining of precious life.